-(Scenario #2) If after adopting in 2016 and retroactively applying ASU 2015-07, there are other investments that do not fall under ASU 2015-07 then disclose the remaining paragraphs in the Fund Valuations and Fair Vale Measurements footnote, as applicable, and include the items highlighted in light blue.
+(b) If after adopting and retroactively applying ASU 2015-07, there are other investments that do not fall under ASU 2015-07 then disclose the remaining paragraphs in the Fund Valuations and Fair Vale Measurements footnote, as applicable, and include the items highlighted in blue.
+In addition, a description of the valuation techniques for these other investments should be disclosed.
+See Sample Partners for examples.